 The Master of Science in Accountancy is registered with New York State to satisfy the 150 hour licensure education requirement.
 The program is primarily intended for students who have the equivalent of an undergraduate accounting degree and are looking to increase their knowledge in the accounting field to either advance in their professional accounting career or to qualify to sit for the CPA (Certified Public Accountant) exam.
 Students who may not have a background in accounting but desire an opportunity to broaden their capabilities and specialize in this area are afforded the option to do so with this program.
-These students would be required to include additional preparatory work in their program and would do that under the guidance of the program coordinator.
+These students would be required to include prerequisites in their course work and would do that under the guidance of the program coordinator.

-The Department of Business Management is accredited by AACSB International (Association to Advance Collegiate Schools of Business), an elite distinction achieved by less than 5% of the world’s academic business programs.
+The College of Business Management is accredited by AACSB International (Association to Advance Collegiate Schools of Business), an elite distinction achieved by less than 5% of the world’s academic business programs.
 AACSB is the premier accrediting agency of collegiate business and accounting programs worldwide.

 Graduates of the MS Accountancy program can pursue